net-lisias-ksp/Principia/Concepts.md

 * Non-rotating reference frames centred on a celestial

     The navball is painted light and dark grey.
-The separation between the colors is parallel to the equator of Kerbin (for the stock game) or of the Earth (if using Real Solar System).
-The navball is immobile with respect to distant stars.
+When using the unmodified stock game, the separation between the colors is parallel to the equator of Kerbin.
+When using RealSolarSystem the separation between the colors is parallel to the equator of the Earth and the 0/180 line is parallel to the line joining the Spring and Autumn equinoxes.
+In all cases, the navball is immobile with respect to distant stars.

 * Reference frame fixing the barycentre of two celestials and the line between them